Urbangarde

-Urbangarde's music is characterized by its blend of electronic, pop, rock and various other musical styles.
-The mix of male and female vocals from Matsunaga Temma and Hamasaki Yoko often speak of social issues in Japan such as the high suicide rate, teen prostitution, teen pregnancy, death and disease.
-The name of the band is a mix of the word "urban" and part of the French expression "avant-garde" which means experimental or innovative.
+Urbangarde's music is characterized by a blend of electronic, pop, rock and various other musical styles.
+The combination of male and female vocals from Matsunaga Temma and Hamasaki Yoko often addresses social issues in Japan, such as the high suicide rate, teen prostitution, teen pregnancy, death and disease.
+The band's name is a fusion of the word "urban" and the French term "avant-garde," meaning experimental or innovative.

 Style and influences

 Urbangarde's musical styles vary from bubblegum pop to 80s style synthpop, punk, progressive rock, chiptune, new wave, goth, industrial and heavy metal.
 The members of the band sometimes define what they do as "Tokyo Virginity Pop" or "Trauma Techno Pop".
-The use of visual arts to support their music and ideas is a large part of their act, with performance art, otome (virginal) and Lolita fashion.
-They have also been known to sometimes read poetry in live shows.
-Tenma is responsible for the artistic aspects of the band and notably writes the lyrics, takes care of the general design of the band's image, promotional videos and music videos.
+The use of visual arts to support their music and ideas is a large part of their act, which includes elements of performance art, otome (virginal) and Lolita fashion.
+They have also been known to read poetry during live shows.
+Tenma is responsible for the artistic aspects of the band and notably writes the lyrics, takes care of the general design of the band's image, and handles promotional and music videos.
 Their numerous music videos often incorporate disturbing imagery such as blood, weapons, representations of suicide and a giant Kewpie doll that is often present in live performances as well.
 According to Matsunaga Temma, the doll represents a baby created by modern society.

 Red and white polka dots and sailor school uniforms are often used as an icon of Urbangarde.
 Temma said, "There’s a “shoujo (girl)” religion unique to Japan which has the sailor uniform and straight black hair as its icons, and you can’t separate those from sexuality and gender.
 In Japan’s case, it’s not only the demand from the male side, but also the female side has the desire to be young and to remain as a girl."
 It is cited on their official website that the band represents the "minority of underground cultures, virgins and otakus".
 For these reasons, their success grew heavily on the internet.

 Hamasaki Yoko and Matsunaga Temma said in a PXLBBQ interview in France that Serge Gainsbourg is one of their influences.
 Technopop from the 80s is also a big inspiration for Matsunaga Temma.